-Bitcoin’s Rally Isn’t Due to a Short Squeeze; Silver’s Rally Was
+Bitcoin’s Rally Pre-December 2017 Wasn’t Due to a Short Squeeze; Silver’s Rally Was

-Bitcoin’s rally in recent months isn’t due to a short squeeze.
-Bitcoin is hard to short for most people because the mechanisms to short on official exchanges haven’t really been fully flushed out yet.
+Bitcoin’s rally in the recent years before December 2017 wasn’t due to a short squeeze.
+Before bitcoin futures, the crypto-currency was hard to short for most people because the mechanisms to short on official exchanges weren’t fully flushed out yet.
 Silver was easy to short back then because the commodity contracts were traded on official exchanges just as it is now.
 Due to that massive shorting and the fact that the Hunt brothers bought up so many contracts, silver prices exploded.

-Hopefully the Parallel Between Silver and Bitcoin Don’t Continue
+Hopefully the Parallel Between Silver and Bitcoin Doesn’t Continue

 Silver prices fell sharply in the early 1980’s after the Hunts missed some margin calls and government regulators introduced some new rules to prevent rampant speculation.
 Bitcoin bulls certainly hope that the prices don’t fall or that the U.S. government steps in.
 For bulls, bitcoin optimists hope that the technology can create long term value and also make its owners money.
 Given that bitcoin is risky, anything certainly seems possible and volatility in both directions could be ahead.